 During interview season, my mom drove me all around the LA and Orange County area.
 Many places we most likely would not have gone if I had not had an interview there.
 After each interview, I always found myself a lot happier and a lot more confident about talking to other people.
 Take this energy and go on an adventure!
 Eat at a famous burger joint nearby, or go on a hike.
 Make this interview day memorable!
 I suppose this doesn’t directly help your interview process, but for me, it was great to unwind from the stress of interviews, school, and waiting for decisions to come out.
 It’s also nice to just treat yourself from time to time.

 Christina Chen, Yale ’18

-Christina is a freshman QuestBridge Scholar at Yale majoring in Biomedical Engineering…or Art History…or Chemistry (still figuring it out!).
+Christina is a QuestBridge Scholar at Yale majoring in Chemical Engineering and Energy Studies.
 When she’s not cramming for tests, you can find her dancing in Yale’s Step team, working in the lab, shooting arrows with the Archery Team, and most importantly, re-watching Avatar the Last Airbender.